SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 2.5.0

+The notebook service and asscociated K8s services and components like Service, Roles, Rolebindings, etc. have been removed so the portions of the values file related to them have been removed and will be ignored going forward.
+This does not require immediate action from administrators but it will allow for the simplification of existing values files which now can contain fewer sections.

+* DELETE `notebooks.autoscaling`
+* DELETE `notebooks.ingress`
+* DELETE `notebooks.image`
+* DELETE `notebooks.resources`
+* DELETE `notebooks.tests`
+* DELETE `notebooks.k8sWatcher`
+* DELETE `notebooks.dummyStores`

 ## Upgrading to Renku 2.3.0

 * DELETE `search`, now the search and search provisioning is part of the data services and data tasks and are not separate services.